Korumi69/Krypton/README.md

 4. Go into https://discord.com/invite/vzXzFpv2gk cause they cracked it :)

-5. For help ask in the discord or make a issue.
+5. For help ask me on discord @unst4ppable!